spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 In the FPS Starter Project the server-side worker is called `UnityGameLogic`.

-Create a copy of `Assets/Fps/Prefabs/HealthPickup.prefab` in the `Assets/Resources/Prefabs/UnityGameLogic/` folder.
-Because this prefab will only be used for instantiating server-side game objects, the visual components are not needed, so feel free to remove the child renderers.
-Respectively, the `Box Collider` is not needed for client-side workers, so you can remove that from `Assets/Resources/Prefabs/UnityClient/HealthPickup.prefab` if you wish.
-Make sure you keep it in the `UnityGameLogic` copy of the prefab as we are about to use it to track player collisions with the health pack.
+Create a copy of `Assets/Fps/Prefabs/HealthPickup.prefab` in the `Assets/Fps/Resources/Prefabs/UnityGameLogic/` folder.

 Then, add a script component to your new prefab called `HealthPickupServerBehaviour` and replace its contents with the following code snippet which contains a couple of pieces of code we still need to write: